wintechis/SPARQL-checker/md/config.md

 ### [general]
 * overwrite         -> if "yes", existing local files are replaced with current web resource.
 If "no", current web resource is ignored and local file will be used.
+* clear_results     -> if "yes", all files are deleted from folder "results"
 * local_store_path  -> name of folder where files will be locally stored.
 If no name is given, web resources are not locally stored.
 * log_file          -> name of log file